fsbraun/django-automations/doc/core-concepts.rst

 Automation states
 =================

 Automations have a state, i.e. they execute at one or more tasks.
 All execution points share the same attached model instances and (simple) state data.
-As many instances of an automation may be executed concurrently as necessary.
-Each instance has its own state.
+As many instances of an automation may be executed concurrently as necessary each instance has its own state.

 Let's say you wanted to automate the signup process for a webinar.
-Then a single session of a webinar with date and time session might be the model instance you wanted to attach to the automation.
+Then a single session of a webinar with date and time might be the model instance you wanted to attach to the automation.
 This means each session of the webinar  would also have an independent automation instance managing the signup process including sending out the webinar link, reminding people when the webinar starts or offering a recording after the webinar.
 While during the process the session does not change the list of people who have signed up changes but still always refers to the same webinar session.

 Django automation has two optional ways of storing state data.
 The first one is **binding model instances to an automation instance** allowing for all form of data Django models can handle.
 Additionally each automation instance has **a json-serializable dictionary attached** called ``data``.
-Since it is stored in a Django ``JSONField`` it only may contain combination of basic types (link ints, reals, lists, dictionaries, Nones).
+Since it is stored in a Django ``JSONField`` it only may contain combination of basic types (like ``int``, ``real``, ``list``, ``dict``, ``None``).
 This data dictionary is also used to store results of form interactions or for automation methods to keep intermediate states to communicate with each other.